kabutor/RecoverOfflineCertificate/README.md

 # Backup OnlineCertificate == EXTRA BONUS SECTION

 In this repo you also have three files to backup your certificates from windows, some people usually in Spain that work as as Accounting Manager and the like can have more than a 100 certificates in one computer.
-To export all into separate files with 12345 as password you can use Export-ClientCertificates.ps1 and run it (maybe you have to disbable the script powershell policy or execute it with: powershell -exec bypass .\Export-ClientCertificates.ps1
+To export all into separate files with 12345 as password you can use Export-ClientCertificates.ps1 and run it (maybe you have to disable the script powershell policy or execute it with:

+powershell -exec bypass .\Export-ClientCertificates.ps1

 Sometimes they are marked as non-exportable certificate, with these scripts you can export those if you combine it with Jailbreak, clone :